jaredpalmer/react-fns/README.md

 # react-fns

-Browser APIs as declarative React components and HoC's
+Browser API's as declarative React components and HoC's

 *react-fns* is your React utility belt.
 It's a collection of imperative Browser API's turned into declarative components and higher-order components for lots of common situations.